Frequently Asked Questions

 The Marriage License Bureau is always busy, but typically, our least busy days are Sundays and Tuesdays; the least busy times are 8-10 a.m. and then 8 p.m. until midnight PST.

 The Clerk’s Office performs civil marriage ceremonies at the Office of Civil Marriages located in downtown Las Vegas.
-Select the Civil Marriage menu option for more information or click Schedule Appointment if you are ready to book an appointment now.
+Select the Civil Marriage menu option for more information or to book an appointment.